 In our opinion there is only one thing to worry about this serger.

 According to a few reviews, extensive use of this serger can cause it to start smoking due to overheating.
 This involves running the serger way too fast or for an extended period of time.
 This “extended period of time” was found by a couple of reviews to be about 35 minutes of use.
 Which isn’t quite long if you’ve got a lot of work to complete by a deadline.

 The lesson to be learnt here is to work slowly.
 When working at a slower pace, the serger can last well over 35 minutes without overheating.
 Or, if you need to rush through your project, you may need to take some well-timed breaks to allow your serger to cool down before the machinery inside it gets fried.

 The inclusion of an instructional video and intuitive controls makes the SINGER ProFinish serger a great buy for first time users.
-At a price of around $300, this is good value for a basic serger which contains all the necessary features.
+At a price of under $300, this is good value for a basic serger which contains all the necessary features.
 After all, as a beginner, you are probably not quite ready to invest in a high end serger just yet.